 Pink hues from the setting sun cast a glow on a lone polar bear striding across the tundra near Churchill.
 A group of wildlife enthusiasts photographed the scene from an early version of a Tundra Buggy.
 With all windows open and heat turned off to keep cameras from fogging, frost nipped at their fingers—but no one cared.

-Among them was Dan Guravich, a photographer and biologist.
-He was so inspired by the bears that he led the group to form a nonprofit, now called Polar Bears International, with a focus on polar bear conservation.
+They were so inspired by the bears that they formed a nonprofit, now called Polar Bears International, with a focus on polar bear conservation.

 Photo: Meril Darees

-Polar Bears International is made up of a passionate team of conservationists, scientists, and volunteers—working to secure a future for polar bears across the Arctic.
+From those humble beginnings, Polar Bears International has evolved into a dynamic team of passionate conservationists, scientists, support staff, and volunteers—all working to secure a future for polar bears across the Arctic.

 – Krista Wright, Executive Director, Polar Bears International